How does it develop?

 There are three main types of surgery for cervical cancer:

-- Pelvic exenteration – a major operation that’s usually only recommended when cervical cancer returns after what was thought to be a previously successful course of treatment, in which the cervix, vagina, womb, bladder, ovaries, fallopian tubes and rectum are removed.
+- Pelvic exenteration – a major operation that’s usually only recommended when cervical cancer returns what was thought to be a previously successful course of treatment, in which the cervix, vagina, womb, bladder, ovaries, fallopian tubes and rectum are removed.